musejs/scenic-route/README.md

 which is a function that is provided with a controller's name, and must then generate a plain javascript object, whose keys are the method names of the controller, and values are the action function.

-A `controllerHandler` can be supplied either as the second argument in the scenic-route factory function, or if you already have a `ScenicRoute` class, by supplying it to `ScenicRoute.controllerHandler(closure)`.
+A `controllerHandler` can be supplied in the `config` argument in the scenic-route factory function, or if you already have a `ScenicRoute` class, by supplying it to `ScenicRoute.controllerHandler(closure)`.
 ```
 function controllerHandler(controller_name, options, controller_options) {